Kamala Harris talks about COVID-19, Latinos during Las Vegas stop

 California Sen. and Democratic vice presidential nominee Kamala Harris was in Las Vegas Tuesday evening, where she took part in a community conversation focused on the impact of COVID-19 on working Latino families.

+Harris was joined at Rafael Rivera Community Center in the east valley by five Las Vegas residents: Councilwoman Olivia Diaz; Eddie Ramos, who works in the engineering department at Caesars Palace and is a member of the local carpenters union; Astrid Silva, an immigrant rights activist and the executive director of Dream Big Nevada; Regina Simmons, a Mexican immigrant and owner of vegan Mexican restaurant Tacotarian; and Dulce Valencia, a “Dreamer” and activist who attends UNLV as a theater studies major.

+Las Vegas and the Latino community have been hit especially hard by COVID-19 and the economic fallout from the pandemic.
+According to Nevada Biden for President, Latinos account for 1 in 4 local coronavirus cases, a greater share than that of any other racial or ethnic group in the Las Vegas Valley.
+In June 2020, unemployment for Latino workers hit 14.5%, and during the second quarter, Nevada’s Latino unemployment rate hit 30%.

-Harris urged Nevadans to vote early, taking President Donald Trump to task for sowing fear.
+At the event, Harris quickly took President Donald Trump to task for his response to the COVID-19 pandemic.

 “We have a president in Donald Trump who has misled the American people, who has deceived the American people about the seriousness of the virus,” she said.
 “He knew it was airborne clearly when he was briefed on it in January.”